cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

 With these contracts, the data contract no longer works with a concrete validator contract but an abstract (interface) representation instead, meaning we can choose which implementation we want to provide.
 This works in pretty much the same way as it does in languages like Java and C++.
 Let's say we want to allow more owner accounts then just one.
-We could then provide this contract:
+We could then provide it with this contract:

 ```
 contract MultiAccountValidator is AccountValidator {